-Do some research into fun (and cheap) activities you can do in the local area and organise your mates.
+Do some research into fun (and cheap) activities you can do in the local area and plan a day out with some people from your course or halls.
 They'll probably appreciate you taking the lead and organising something a bit different.

 - Compliment people – It feels weird at first, but this is the perfect way to initiate a conversation with someone new

-- Say YES to everything - Well, not everything - but university is all about trying something new and getting out your comfort zone
+- Say YES to everything – Well, not quite everything, but university is all about trying new things and getting out of your comfort zone

-- Use existing networks - If you have friends from home or family members at the same uni or in the same city, get them to introduce you to their friends
+- Use existing connections – If you already know people at the same uni or in the same city, ask them to introduce you to their friends

-- Show an interest and listen - Genuinely listen to what people say and respond like you care (even if you don't).
+- Show an interest and listen – Genuinely listen to what people have to say and respond like you care (even if you don't).
 People will notice and want to keep talking to you

 - Make multiple friendship groups – Your flatmates aren't the be all and end all; it's best to have multiple groups of friends in different areas of uni life